python/devguide/devcycle.rst

 discussed first.

-Sometime after a new maintenance branch is created (after a new *minor version* is released), the old maintenance branch on that major version (e.g. 3.2.x after 3.3 gets released) will go into :ref:`security mode <secbranch>`, usually after one last maintenance release at the discretion of the release manager.
+Sometime after a new maintenance branch is created (after a new *minor version* is released), the old maintenance branch on that major version will go into :ref:`security mode <secbranch>`, usually after one last maintenance release at the discretion of the release manager.
+For example, the 3.2 maintenance branch was put into :ref:`security mode <secbranch>` after the 3.2.4 final maintenance release following the release of 3.3.0.

 .. _secbranch: